|By Luu - Own work, CC BY-SA 4.0, |

 Some of that was justified.
 Russian performances in sport have been seen as tainted, not only with the scandal of doping (for which they have been banned from competing under the national flag), but also for the association with the dictatorship of Vladmir Putin (whose recent war on Ukraine has led to fractures in many sports over the question of what to do about Russian athletes).

 In a sport with the small but dedicated fanbase of Figure Skating, passions run high, and a good deal of childish hatred and vitriol can come to the fore.
-For Americans, especially and American media—that has never quite come to terms with the fact that it has been nearly 20 years since they had a competitive women’s singles skater (Sasha Cohen)—resentment of the Russian skaters is a given.
-Their points are supposedly inflated, their jumps are not clean, their routines are predictable…insert suitable excuse here.
-The fact that the identical things could be said about US performance in women's gymnastics is besides the point.
+For Americans, especially and the American media, which has never quite come to terms with the fact that it has been nearly 20 years since they had a competitive women’s singles skater (Sasha Cohen), resentment of the Russian skaters is a given.
+To hear them go about it, Russian skaters have their points supposedly inflated, their jumps are not clean, their routines are predictable…insert suitable excuse here.
+The fact that the identical things could be said about US performance in other subjectively-scored sports is besides the point.
 And if what-aboutery was to be given its day in the sun, it could have been pointed out that Simone Biles, the 'golden girl' of US Gymnastics, has performed her entire career using methylphenidate (Addewiz / Ritalin) under a 'thereapeutic exemption'.

-The opacity and general thuggishness of Russian official-dom has not helped, and even those inclined to be sympathetic and appreciative of the Russian athletes do not stint in criticising the Russian Figure Skating Federation.
+The opacity and general thuggishness of Russian official-dom has not helped, and even those inclined to be sympathetic and appreciative of the Russian athletes do not stint in criticising the Russian Figure Skating Federation, and rightly so.

-When the news of the drug test result broke, the Russian Federation focussed on the long gap to the results being announced (six weeks is unprecedented and ridiculous), saying it pointed to foul play.
+When the news of the drug test result broke, the Russian Federation focussed on the long gap to the results being announced (six weeks is undoubtedly unprecedented and ridiculous), saying it pointed to foul play.
 There was some merit in the allegation—after all, had the result been announced in a week (elite athletes’ samples are normally tested in three days, and Kamila is nothing if not an elite athlete), or even four, Russia would simply have sent Tuktamshayeva, who would still have been a medal prospect.
-But they made their case adversarially, defensively.
+Valieva would've got a six-month suspension as a minor, and no medals would have been at stake.
+But they made their case adversarially, resentfully.
 They made their case like a Russian man, drunk on vodka, standing in the middle of an icy road, hurling insults at passersby.

 They don’t like that in the English-speaking world.
 They don’t like that in America.